 The speaker then wished to refer to a passage in the Book of Mormon.
-He had recently read an account pub-lished in the newspapers, of the dis-covery of what was called prehistoric remains in Wisconsin, proving that there had been a highly civilized there had been a highly civilized people upon this continent, but the whole race had goue, no one knew whither, leaving only the evidences of their existence behind.
+He had recently read an account published in the newspapers, of the dia covery of what was called prehistoric remains in Wisconsin, proving that there had been a highly civilized people upon this continent, hut the whole race had gone, no one knew whither, leaving only the evidences of their existence behind.
 The Book of Mormon, the speaker said, contains the history of these ancient people.
-It shows who built the cities and highways, the ruins of which still remain in various parts of North and South America.
-In the preface to this volume we rea (the following:
+It shows who huilt the cities and highways, the ruins of which still remain in various parts of North aud South America.
+In the preface to this volume we reat the following: in

-"And we declare with words of soberness, that an angel of God came down from heaven and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings thereon."
+"And we declare with words of soberness, that an angel of God came down from heaven and he brought and laid hefore our eyes, that we beheld and say the plates, and the engravings thereon."

-Here is recorded the fulfilment of the prophery uttered centurles ago on the Isle of Patmos.
+Here is recorded the fulfilment of the prophery uttered centuries ago on the Isle of Patmos.

-The Gospel had suffered many changes during the past ages until it was no longer the Gospel preached by Jesus Christ.
-Now the time had come for its restoration.
+The Gospel had auffered munv changes during the past ages until it was no longer the Gospel preached by Jesus Christ.
+Now the time had come for Its restoration.

 In accepting these renewed revelations from God, the Latter-day Saints have but been keeping pace with the plans of God in His dealings with His people.
-It is the world that is lagging behind.
+It is the world that is lagging bebind.
 It is with the world today as it was in the time of Noab.
-It is with the world today as it was in the time of our Bavior, when they cried; Crui-fy Him, crucify Him, and His blood be over us and our children.
-It is with the world today as it was in the time of John the Revelator, who was sent an exile to Patmos for the testimony he bore.
-The world is lagging be-hind.
-Nor is this strange, in view of the history of the world in these matters.
-There is a remarkable similarity between the circumstancessurroundthis fact was admitted by many of ing the Baints today and those of these men themselves.
-They declared former days.
-History repeats itself.
+It is with the world today as it was in the time of our Savior, when they cried, Cruci-fy Him, crucify Him, and His blood be over us and our children.
+It is with the world today as it was in the time of John the Revelator, who was sent an exile to Patmos for the testim my bore.
+The world is lagging be-d.
+Nor is this strange, in view of he hind. the history of the world in these matters.
+There is a remarkable similar-Ity het ween the circumstancessurround-

-History also teaches what the results' have been of rejecting the message of God.
+History also teaches what the results. have been of rejecting the message of God.
 Have the purposes of the Almighty ever failed?
-Has man prevailed?'
-Never.
-We read the results of man's' failure to recognize the power of his Maker in the legends of the nations that have been handed down from generation to generation; in the devastations of whole countries and the ruins of cities.
-Christ prophesied that a time would come when there should not he left a stone upon another in the magnificent temple of the city of Jerusalem.
-And it was fulfilled to the very letter.
+Has man prevailed?
+Never, We read the results of man's failure to recognize the power of his Maker in the legends of the nations that have been handed down from generation to generation; in the de-vastations of whole countries and the ruins of cities.
+Ubrist prophesied that a time would come when there should not be left a stone upon another in the magnificent temple of the city of Jerusalem.
+And it was fulfilled to the yery letter.
 As it has been in times gone by, so it will be in times to come.
 God lives.
-He rules the destinies of men and of nations.
+He rules the destinies of: mien and of nations.

-In accepting the principles of the Gospel, the Saints have accepted the teachings of Jesus Christ.
-They have accepted the doctrine of repentance, of baptism, of laying on of hands and of gathering.
-The everlasting covenant has been renewed in their midst.
+In accepting the principles of the Gospel, the Saints have accepted the They have teachings of Jesus Christ. accepted the doctrine of repentance, of baptism, of laying on of hands and of of gathering.
+The everlasting cove The everlasting covenant.